 While growing, the tree is just a virtual data structure.
 After growing, it’s time to build a 3D model.
 Building the tree model is a two-step process.
 Main branches are first created, followed by the placement of twig models.

 This tip-to-root approach provides perfect results at every age.
-And Join Branches creates realistic transitions.
+And Thicken > Join creates realistic transitions.
 The trunk seamlessly flows into the crown like in real trees.

 Root Scale adds extra thickness to the lower trunk close to the surface.
 Root branching adds thickness to this part of a tree.
 Its Distribution controls how far up the trunk this effect is visible.